 Here’s what I do: I consult with schools, school districts, and other types of groups to foster effective working relationships.
 I organize and run Teacher Support Groups and Study Groups.
 I train teachers who want to organize and run their own Teacher Support Groups.
 I give talks and workshops about the emotions, relationships, and dynamics of teaching and learning.
 And I coach administrators and teachers individually, in person or online.

 Here are my vital statistics: I have a Ph.D. in education from Stanford University.
 I have a MSW from Smith College and I am a Licensed Clinical Social Worker (LCSW).
 Over the past 20 years, I have taught in teacher education programs at Stanford University, Dominican College, Connecticut College, and Bennington College; I have directed teacher education programs at Stanford (STEP) and Bennington (the MATSL).
-In the past decade I have been a psychotherapist for children and adults at the Kids’ Place (Pittsfield, MA), Williams College (Williamstown, MA), and the Brien Center for Mental Health and Substance Abuse (North Adams, MA).
+In the past decade I have been a psychotherapist for children and adults at the Kids’ Place (Pittsfield, MA), for college students at Williams College (Williamstown, MA), and for adults at the Brien Center for Mental Health and Substance Abuse (North Adams, MA).
+I am currently in private practice, specializing in psychotherapy and supervision for teachers.
 I am married to Brad Wells and mother to Mae and Wilder.

 I have written a book about emotions and relationships in the classroom.
 It’s called The Feeling of Teaching: Using Emotions and Relationships to Transform the Classroom.
 It is available for sale (in e-book form) at most e-book distributors, including Amazon.com, and it is available in print form from me.

 I’d love to hear from you.
 Email me!